Polish protesters warn that health care crisis is looming

 Still, the group organizing the protests said the rest of the health care community was not satisfied, meaning more talks between the government and the protesters are planned.

-Kamila Maslowska, a medical student, stopped by the protest tents with some friends Tuesday to show her solidarity.
+Kamila Maslowska, a medical intern, stopped by the protest tents with some friends Tuesday to show her solidarity.

 “I know two additional languages fluently, apart from Polish, so I think I could find a job abroad," she said "(But) I would not like to leave.
 I would like something to change for the better.”